 Elisabeth Kirtsoglou and Bob Simpson

-Over 500 social anthropologists and other social scientists will attend the 2016 annual conference in beautiful Durham next week.
+Over 500 social anthropologists and other social scientists attended the 2016 annual conference in Durham.

-The conference provides a space in which to consider the past impact and future directions of anthropological knowledge.
-In the shadow of debates on the Anthropocene, the event invites critical reflection on temporality and chronicity as contexts for social action and as organising principles of human narrative.
-The conference is structured around five distinct sub-themes.
-These will consider the temporalities at work in 1) politics and economics; 2) development, energy and the natural world; 3) health and well-being; 4) cultural evolution and 5) the different modalities and experiences of fieldwork.
+The conference provided a space in which to consider the past impact and future directions of anthropological knowledge.
+In the shadow of debates on the Anthropocene, the event invited critical reflection on temporality and chronicity as contexts for social action and as organising principles of human narrative.
+The conference was structured around five distinct sub-themes.
+These considered the temporalities at work in 1) politics and economics; 2) development, energy and the natural world; 3) health and well-being; 4) cultural evolution and 5) the different modalities and experiences of fieldwork.

-The Firth lecture will be delivered by Laura Bear (LSE) on the opening day; Sarah Green (University of Helsinki) will give/lead a colloquium on the second day; Michael Jackson (Harvard Divinity School) will close the conference; other plenary speakers are: Alex Alvergne, Dominic Boyer, Cymene Howe, Annemarie Mol, William Sax and Charles Stewart.
-The latter are listed on the theme and plenaries pages, showing which sub-theme they will be addressing.
+The Firth lecture was delivered by Laura Bear (LSE) on the opening day; Sarah Green (University of Helsinki) led a colloquium on the second day; Michael Jackson (Harvard Divinity School) closed the conference; other plenary speakers were: Alex Alvergne, Dominic Boyer, Cymene Howe, Annemarie Mol, William Sax and Charles Stewart.

 *Why ‘footprints and futures’?